- Entertainment and Media»

 Robin Hugh Gibb CBE 1949 -2012

 In those days; young Robin and his brothers were always in and out of trouble with the police for one thing or another.
-An occurrence of a stolen toy pedal car that brought the police to the home of Robin to arrest his elder brother Barry; who got involved with the theft, with a friend who already had a police record.
-A scared, worried mother Barbara agreed with and Barry to take the rap for it, so he would not end up in a reform school.
+Barry, then stole a toy pedal car that brought the police to the home of Robin to arrest his elder brother Barry; who got involved with the theft, with a friend who already had a police record.
+A scared, worried mother, Barbara agreed with and Barry to take the rap for it, so he would not end up in a reform school.
 At that moment the police officer said jokingly “There must be another country these children too.”
 This made an impact on Robin’s parents; this prognosticated the Gibb family the next stage of their lives by deciding to immigrate to Australia.

 It had been August 1958 that Robin and his family with baby Andy set sail on the Fairsea run by an Italian Shipping Company; for Australia, hoping that it would be a brighter future.
 It and had been Barry, Robin’s oldest brother used to go every Saturday night to Redcliffe speedway selling coke and fanta, with the two twins tagging along.
 An idea struck Barry who had noticed lengthy gaps between races, for the love of singing and music the three youngsters would set up stall beneath the grandstand and sing, while Barry’s friend Ken would sell the drinks between races.